The woman who stopped the MK party in KZN

 Whether history judges her as principled or pragmatic may depend on what happens next – inside the NFP, inside the GPU, and in KZN.
 DM

-Barnes was approached for comment on 4 January and agreed to a 3pm telephone call on 5 January.
+Barnes was approached for comment early on 5 January and agreed to a 3pm telephone call on 5 January.
 At 3pm, he asked to reschedule to 6pm, but then did not answer the call.
 WhatsApp questions were also sent to Barnes.
 The article will be updated should comment be received.